joelpet/debian-preseed-beagleboneblack/README.md

     This method relies on the fact that, at the end of the installation, the installer's cdebconf database is saved to the installed system in /var/log/installer/cdebconf.
 However, because the database may contain sensitive information, by default the files are only readable by root.

     The directory /var/log/installer and all files in it will be deleted from your system if you purge the package installation-report.

+## License

+GNU General Public License v3.0 or later.

+See COPYING to see the full text.